Yubin-Lu/Temporal-normalizing-flows-for-SDEs/README.md

 # Temporal-normalizing-flows-for-SDEs
-Try to approximate the solution of Fokker-Planck equation
+Try to approximate the solution of Fokker-Planck equation using sample paths of stochastic differential equations.
 I have tried to run two example using temporal normalizing flows code.

 Example 1